semaphoreci/docs/docs/faq/faq.md

 </p>
 </details>

-### How to redeliver webhooks from Github to Semaphore?
+### How can I redeliver webhooks from Github to Semaphore?

 <details>
   <summary>Click for details</summary>
   <p>

-Even if this is not a common problem, it might happen that Semaphore does not receive a webhook from Github.
+This is not the most common problem, but occasionally Semaphore does not receive a webhook from Github for some reason.
 This results in a workflow not being triggered.
-You can redeliver the webhook and this should trigger the workflow.
+You can redeliver the webhook, however, and this should trigger the workflow.
 These are the steps to redeliver webhooks from Github:
 </p>
 <p>